matfish2/vue-stripe/README.md

 *  `options` Additional options to be merged into the main configuration object (e.g `zipCode:true`)
 *  `button` Button text.
 Default: 'Purchase'
+*  `on-success` How to proceed once the checkout form was submitted.
+Defaults to `submit`, which submits the main form.
+Set to `broadcast` to handle submission by yourself.

 When selling multiple products you can either pass them all to the client (Option A) or, if you are dealing with an espescially large number of products, get the relevant product via ajax (Option B. Requires `vue-resource`>=0.9.0).